material-motion/material-motion/specifications/expressions.md

 Families have **term functions**.
 A term function initiates the description of plans.

 **Scope**: The purpose of a family object is to define a lexical scope for a particular set of terms.
 This allows an ecosystem of families to exist where some families may have similar or identical terms.
 A family should document what its term do.
-This documentation would be ideally represented as a visual interactive dictionary.

 For example, the tween family definition might look like: